myscreens.ca

 The cost question gets clearer when you put a retractable patio screen next to the three builds it competes with most often.

-The honest framing: a retractable screen costs more than an awning, far less than a sunroom or a screened-in porch, and gives you the option to make the space open, screened, or shaded depending on the day.
+The honest framing: a retractable screen costs more than an awning, less than a sunroom or a new screened-in porch, and gives you the option to make the space open, screened, or shaded depending on the day.

 Verdict on Ontario retractable patio screen pricing in 2026